wilbowma/cur/README.md

 Open up `stlc.rkt` to see an example of what advanced meta-programming can let you do.

-Open up `oll.rkt` to see the implementation of the meta-programs used to enable `stlc.rkt`, including the parsers for BNF syntax, inference rule relation syntax, and Coq and LaTeX generators.
+Open up `oll.rkt` to see the implementation of the meta-programs used to enable `stlc.rkt`, including the parsers for BNF syntax and inference rule syntax, and Coq and LaTeX generators.

 Open up `proofs-for-free.rkt` to see an implementation of the translation defined in [Proofs for Free](http://staff.city.ac.uk/~ross/papers/proofs.html) as a meta-program.